rust-wiiu/build/README.md

 ### Running the Image

-You can interact with the build environment by running the Docker image in interactive mode.
+You can interact with the build environment by running the Docker image in interactive mode[^1].
 This command starts a new container from the image and gives you a shell prompt inside it:

+[^1]: [Interactive mode](https://docs.docker.com/reference/cli/docker/container/run/#interactive): The flag `-it` is short for `--interactive --tty`.

 ```shell
 docker run -it --name <NAME> ghcr.io/rust-wiiu/build